-- (1) Control cables, wiring and auxiliary control devices should be such as to assure high reliability with due consideration to published codes and standards, fire hazards, current-carrying capacity, voltage drop, insulation level, mechanical strength, routing, shielding, grounding and environment. - (2) Other considerations include: - (a) Shielded cable may be necessary for certain relay and SCADA applications; - (b) AC or DC go-and-return functions should be implemented in the same cable to avoid induction loops;

-- (c) Individual wires in cables should have colored jackets, not black jackets with a "color" printed on the jacket; - (d) Standardization of the relationship between wire colors and functions is desirable; - (e) No splice in any wire or cable; and - (f) All cables terminated on terminal blocks.
+- (1) Control cables, wiring and auxiliary control devices should be such as to assure high reliability with due consideration to published codes and standards, fire hazards, current-carrying capacity, voltage drop, insulation level, mechanical strength, routing, shielding, grounding and environment. - (2) Other considerations include: - (a) AC or DC go-and-return functions should be implemented in the same cable to avoid induction loops; - (b) Individual wires in cables should have colored jackets, not black jackets with a "color" printed on the jacket; - (c) Standardization of the relationship between wire colors and functions is desirable; - (d) No splice in any wire or cable; - (e) All cables terminated on terminal blocks; and - (f) Shielded cable should be installed in locations where electric fields, magnetic fields, or electromagnetic interference is sufficient to disrupt the reliable operation of the control cable and it cannot be mitigated by other means.